Condiments/Sweeteners

 1

-Always use clean utensils to avoid introducing contaminants.
+Always use clean utensils when dispensing syrup to avoid introducing contaminants.

 2

-Ensure containers are tightly sealed after each use to prevent exposure to air and moisture.
+Ensure container lids are tightly sealed after use to prevent exposure to air and moisture, which can lead to spoilage.

 3

-If any signs of spoilage are present, discard the syrup immediately.
+If any signs of mold or fermentation are present, discard the entire product immediately.
+Do not attempt to remove mold and consume the rest.

 Related Items